 Foundation / Corporation

-Grants ranging from $1,000 to $6,000 to Cook County, Illinois visual artists and collectives for artist-led projects, events, and productions.
+Grants ranging from $1,000 to $2,000 and grants ranging from $1,000 to $6,000 to Cook County, Illinois visual artists and collectives for artist-led projects, events, and productions.
 Funding will be provided for public-oriented, collaborative projects that are independent and self-organized.
 Applicants may apply for monetary awards or research and development grants, as described below.

 These awards range from $1,000 to $6,000 and are disbursed in direct funds to projects.
 Applicants are encouraged to request the amount that is needed to accomplish their project, up to $6,000.
 The aim of all grants is to ensure that each project will reach completion and has the resources to live up to its ambitions.

 Initiated in 2016, Research and Development grants of $1,000 - $2,000 may be awarded based on applicant need, funds available, and jury determination.
 Research and Development grants are intended for projects that require initial funding to determine need and feasibility, allowing for early experimentation and additional research to fully inform the ultimate project proposal.

 Eligible types of projects for both grants include visual arts projects that are: artist-led, independent, self-organized, collaborative, public, long or short-term, and unconventional.

 - A screening, lecture, broadcast, or workshop series

 - Publications, including printed matter and online writing